 If you need to return books outside of these hours, a 24-hour drive through book and media drop is located on the North side of the Library.

-The Main Library is located at 58 North State Street in Orem, Utah at the north end of the City Center Complex (on the northeast corner of State and Center Streets).
+We are located at 58 North State Street in Orem, Utah at the north end of the City Center Complex (on the northeast corner of State and Center Streets).
 Parking is to the east of the library building and is accessed from 100 North.
 If you need assistance please call 229-7050.